From campaigns, to committees, to membership, our work in our community and with our allies has a lot of opportunities for you to get involved.

 We are a community-based organization led by a community Board of Directors.
 Being a member means that you have a voice in the organization.
 The work we engage in is aligned closely with our community due to the input of our community members.
 We invite you to become a community member if you:

 Membership is free, and entitles you to a voice at membership meetings, including our Annual General Meeting.
 It also allows you to nominate others to our Board of Directors, or to stand for election yourself.
-To become a member, you can complete the membership form now, and either scan and email or bring the completed form to our office.
-For more information on membership, contact us at firstname.lastname@example.org.
+To become a member, you can complete the membership form now, and either scan and email the form to email@example.com or mail us the form at: